 Loudness rejection is the most common automated failure.
 Loudness is the average level of your narration across the file, measured as RMS.
 Most home recordings land between -30 and -40 dBFS RMS.
 ACX requires -23 to -18 dBFS.[1]

-The manual fix.
-Three steps, in this order:
+The manual fix requires three steps, in this order:

 - Compress to reduce the gap between your loudest and quietest passages.
 A ratio of 2:1 to 4:1 with a threshold around -20 dB is a common starting point.[4]
 This brings quiet sections up without clipping loud ones.